 Addressing Common Code Signing Challenges

-Despite its benefits, code signing also comes with its own set of challenges.
+Despite its benefits, it also comes with its own set of challenges.
 Among these is the protection of private keys, as any compromise could allow malicious actors to sign unauthorized code as legitimate.
 To mitigate this risk, organizations must implement strict key management procedures that include regular key rotation and access controls.

 Another challenge involves managing multiple signing certificates.
 A typical enterprise might need separate certificates for different platforms—Windows executables, macOS applications, and mobile apps, each requiring their own.
 Since every platform maintains unique requirements and verification processes, the overall code signing workflow becomes significantly more intricate.